StjerneIdioten/I3D-Blender-Addon/README.md

 The current status is that the exporter can do most of the things that the maya exporter can do and now makes Blender a viable option for creating mods for Giants Engine games.

 ## Support
-If you enjoy the exporter and what to support further development, then feel free to throw a little something my way.
+If you enjoy the exporter and want to support further development, then feel free to throw a little something my way.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3BLFKTJDUC4Y6&currency_code=EUR&source=url" target="_blank"><img src="https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif" alt="Buy Me A Coffee"></a>